fullstackfusions/MyProjects/projects/python_environments/deleting_uninstalling_python.md

 ### Approach-3: Find the python versions

+use
+`where python` # on Windows
+`which python` # on Linux/Mac
-use `where python` command to find where are the python versions located and then delete them using sudo request like approach 2
+command to find where are the python versions located and then delete them using sudo request like approach 2